 Library locations remain closed for browsing and in-person services.
 We are implementing a phased plan for providing access to physical collections.
 We will update this page as services evolve.
 Library locations and study spaces remain closed until further notice.

 Most services will be limited to current MIT faculty, students, and staff.
 Thank you for your patience and understanding.

 Request digital copies of materials in our physical collections

-- Use our Quick Search or other search tools to find available content in our general circulating collections and Distinctive Collections.
+- Use our Quick Search or other search tools to find available content in our general circulating collections.
 If an item is only available in print/hard copy, order a digital equivalent by selecting “Request digital copy.”

 Request delivery of books, media, and more